MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 There are a few basic Hubot concepts I want to introduce to you before we continue.

 ### Node.js and CoffeeScript
 Hubot is built in CoffeeScript, which is a programming language that complies into JavaScript.
 Hubot is built on Node.js.
 This means the server running the bot will need to have Node.js and CoffeeScript installed.
-The `PoshHubot` module will handle this.
+The [PoshHubot](https://github.com/MattHodge/PoshHubot) module will handle this.

 When writing scripts for your bot, you will have to get your hands a little dirty with CoffeeScript.
 We will be calling PowerShell from inside CoffeeScript, so we only need to know a tiny bit to get by.

 ### Environment Variables
-Hubot and its addons / scripts makes heavy use of environment variables to set certain options for the bot.
+Hubot and its add-ons / scripts makes heavy use of environment variables to set certain options for the bot.

 One example of this is to allow the Hubot to access sites with invalid SSL certificates, you would set an environment variable of `NODE_TLS_REJECT_UNAUTHORIZED`.